AngelMunoz/Finny/src/docs/assets/docs/index.md

 # Perla Dev Server

-> The simplest cross-platform dev server you will find.
+The simplest cross-platform dev server you will find.

-Perla aims to bring the front-end tooling complexity down and leverage the browser standards to keep you focused on developing **Single Page Applications** rather than fighting tooling all around!
+Our Belief is that you shouldn't be obligated to learn node.js to develop a **SPA** (Single Page Application) you should be able to:

+- Install a tool.
+- Run the tool.
+- Develop your SPA.
+- Build your production ready SPA.

+If you are learning or are a seasoned developer, the priority should be on your application, not the tooling around it.

+Perla leverages the blazing fast **Go** and **.NET** ecosystems to give you a simple and effective development server.

+- Transpile on the fly:

+  - Typescript
+  - Javascript
+  - JSX
+  - TSX

+- Use import maps to pick npm dependencies from reliable CDN's like
+  - [Skypack]
+  - [JSPM]
+  - [Unpkg]